spzala/icpk8s/Labs/Lab1/README.md

-# Instructions for Lab1, create namespace and context
+# Lab1 - Namespace and Context

 ## Pre-req: you have a Kubernetes cluster created.
 Also, make sure you are in the Lab1 directory.